 Habitat for Humanity: Volunteers build homes in partnership with selected low income families, who buy the homes and contribute 500 hours to the construction.

-The Land Connection (Champaign Farmers Market): Supports Double SNAP benefits to assist local families in purchasing fresh food at Emmanuel's neighborhood market.
+The Land Connection (Champaign Farmers Market): Emmanuel helps supports Double SNAP benefits to assist local families in purchasing fresh food at our neighborhood market.

 Operation Rainbow: The organization performs free cleft, lip and palate surgeries for indigent children and young adults in Central and South American.